adumitriu21/barnau21/README.md

 # [Adrian Dumitriu]

 Hi there! 👋 I'm a recent high honors graduate from Centennial College's Software Engineering program, where I gained expertise in a wide array of exciting new technologies.
-Before this recent acadeic journey, I accumulated over 10 years of experience in the automotive industry, managing various business operations.
+Before this recent academic journey, I accumulated over 10 years of experience in the automotive industry, managing various business operations.
 My passion lies in web development, cloud computing, IoT applications, ERP & CRM platforms.
 I'm always eager to learn new skills and collaborate on innovative projects!

 ## Education 🎓
 Software Engineering, High Honors Graduate - Centennial College, [2023]